numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 1. A request is made to Plateit to obtain all available [plates](/objects/company-plate.md).
 2. This data is used to build a customer-facing number plate designer.
-3. The customer designs plates and adds them to a basket.
+3. The customer designs their plates and adds them to a basket.
 4. Further requests are made to Plateit to obtain the available [shipping options](/objects/company-shipping-option.md) and extra upsell [products](/objects/company-product.md).
 5. The customer adds any extra products to the basket and selects a shipping option.
-6. The contents of the basket are used to build the final [place-order](/actions/place-order.md) payload which is sent to Plateit.
-This creates a new *pending* order and its ID is returned.
+6. The contents of the basket are used to build the final [build-order](/actions/build-order.md) payload which is sent to Plateit.
+This creates a new `External Draft` order and its ID is returned.
-7. The pending order ID is passed to the payment processor.
+7. The draft order ID is passed to the payment processor.
 8. Once paid, the payment processor sends a webhook to Plateit.
 9. Plateit receieves the webhook and marks the order as *open* (active).
 10. Plateit then sends a webhook to your application which triggers a confirmation email.